iusam-chong/projectD/README.md

 # projectD

 created on 2020/7/27<br>
-edit something in github website.
+trying pull & push function in github